Bounds on Cheeger-Gromov invariants and simplicial complexity of triangulated manifolds: Quantitative relative hyperbolization

-\begin{definition} \textbf{\textup{(Relative hyperbolization)}} Let $K$ be a simplicial complex and $L=\cup L_i$ be a subcomplex of $K$ where $\{L_i\}$ be the set of path components of $L$.
-We use $K \cup CL$ to denote the simplicial complex obtained by attaching cones to $K$ on each $L_i$.
-We denote the cone point corresponding to $L_i$ by $l_i$ and the link of $l_i$ in $H(K \cup CL)$ by $lk_i$.
-Notice that there is a subdivision of $L_i$ which recognizes $lk_i$.
-We define {\em relative hyperbolization of $K$ with respect to $L$} as the space $J(K,L)$ obtained by removing a small open conical neighborhood of each $l_i$ from $H(K \cup CL)$.
-Since the boundary of such a neighborhood is $lk_i (= l_i)$, there exists a subspace of $J(K,L)$ recognizing $L$.
+\begin{definition} \textbf{\textup{(Relative hyperbolization)}} Let $K$ be a simplicial complex and $L=\sqcup L_i$ be a subcomplex of $K$ where $\{L_i\}$ be the set of path components of $L$.
+By attaching a cone $CL_i$ to $K$ on each $L_i$, we obtain the simplicial complex $K \cup CL$.
+We denote the cone point corresponding to $L_i$ by $l_i$.
+By hyperbolizing $K \cup CL$, we obtain $H(K \cup CL)$.
+The link of $l_i$ in $H(K \cup CL)$, denoted by $lk_i$, can be identified with a subdivision of $L_i$.